Do Insurance Companies Want You to Get a Lawyer? | Legal Help

 - Less Risk of Litigation: A lawyer increases the chance the case could go to court, which is costly and time-consuming for insurers.

-By handling the process directly, insurers maintain more control over the outcome and their costs.
+By handling the process directly, insurers retain more control over the claims process and related expenses.

 So, if you’re wondering do insurance companies want you to get a lawyer, it helps to know what legal support can do for your case.